Did you know that rejection actually hurts, as in physical pain?

 Why is asking for help at work beneficial?

-Ultimately, asking for help is nothing to be frightened of.
+Ultimately, asking for help is nothing to fear.

 Namely, asking for help: